 - a.
 Filter Assembly The Filter Assembly is composed of the filter media (stainless steel mesh covering cotton gauze) bonded into the aluminum alloy filter frame assembly. - b.
-Filter Seals The Upper Filter has a silicon sponge that is held in place with adhesive and a P-seal that is held on with a retainer and bolts.
-The Forward Filter has a P-seal that is held on with a retainer and bolts.
+Filter Seal The Filter Seal is a silicon sponge that is held in place with adhesive.